USBridge/USBridge-Soft-Beta/README.md

 **Tailscale integration** — Built-in encrypted P2P tunneling.
 Connect to any machine globally without messing with port forwarding or firewall rules.
 It works on LAN and over the internet automatically.

 ![USBridge Remote — Agent](assets/screenshot_USBridge_agent.png)

 ---

+## Quick Start

+1. **Install the Agent** on the machine you want to access remotely.
+Launch it — it will display a connection token and Tailscale address.
+Connect Tailscale if you need access over the internet.

+2. **Install the Client** on your workstation, laptop, or phone.

+3. **Add a connection** — enter the IP or Tailscale address shown in the Agent window.
+That's it.

+---